Nepsaco/brewblox-ispindel/README.md

-# BrewBlox Service for the iSpindel Hydrometer
+# BrewBlox Service for the iSpindel Hydrometer - for gay people

 The [iSpindel](https://github.com/universam1/iSpindel/) is a DIY wireless hydrometer and thermometer used to gather live readings of specific gravity and temperature when brewing beer.